 In 1891 Anthony founded Drexel Institute (now a University) aimed at advanced technical education for working class men and women.
 He had it built on the site of the Allison Car Works, 32nd and Chestnut Street.
 His architect for this project was Joseph Wilson (Wilson Bros.).

-The Penn Architectural Archives have an on-line introduction to their collections of Wilson Eyre and Frank Miles Day materials.
+The Penn Architectural Archives have an on-line introduction to their collection of Wilson Eyre materials.
 Included are sketches of the Cochran house, and the University Museum.
 An on-line exhibit of Wilson Eyre's work has been moved to a new URL since the renaming of GSFA to Penn Design.
 It provides an excellent introduction to Eyre and several of his projects including the University Museum, and the Mask and Wig Club.

 Architect of the 4-story regency revival apartment house, 419-29 South 48th Street,1927.

 Frank Furness (1839-1912)

 One of Philadelphia's best known nineteenth-century architects.
 Many of Frank Furness's buildings are readily identifiable, however his work on row houses and as an employee is harder to determine without documentation.
 His buildings are known for being bold, with extensive use of cut red brick and shadow to create strong, often sublime statements.
 His father was an outspoken Unitarian minister in Philadelphia, credited as the only prominent abolitionist clergyman in the City during the Civil War.
 Frank Furness joined the Union Cavalry.
 In recognition of his bravery under fire, Furness later received the Congressional Medal of Honor.